Last Updated on June 11, 2023 by Leah Hall

-Combining the sweet vermouth and brandied cherry with the awesome single malt whiskey and the rich deep chocolate flavor from the bitters takes this twist on a classic cocktail and makes it a real winner!
-Mix in a Mixing Glass and with a bar spoon.
-The cherries to use are Maraschinos made with sour Marasca cherries, not the bright red cherries you find at the supermarket!
+Combining the sweet vermouth and brandied cherries with the awesome single malt whiskey and the rich deep chocolate flavor from the bitters takes this twist on a classic cocktail and makes it a real winner!
+Mix in a mixing glass with a bar spoon.
+The cherries to use are Luxardo made with sour Marasca cherries, not the bright red cherries you find at the supermarket!

 Like this recipe?
 Try these below, too!

 Other Chocolate Cherry Cocktails

 - Chocolate Covered Cherry Cordial – The Slow Roasted Italian